Kendra Wilkinson Gets Real About Depression That Can Sometimes Follow Divorce & How She’s Coping These Days

 In the shot, the former model wore her hair in a cascading, waterfall-like part with tousled waves framing her freckled face.
 Opting to go makeup free for the liberating snap, Wilkinson looked glowing as her sun-kissed skin and light hair sparkled in the rays that added a warm glow behind her.

 Wilkinson has been an open book since her split from Baskett.
-She sat down with Us and told the magazine that her kids have been taking the life changing event in stride, and that they’ve been leaning on each other as they adjust to their new life.
+She sat down with Us and told the magazine that her kids have been taking the life-changing event in stride, and that they’ve been leaning on each other as they adjust to their new life.

 “They lean on each other, especially during these different times.
 So they have each other and I train them to really make sure they know that.
 You stick together no matter what.
 You have each other’s backs.
 You love each other.
 And it’s working and they’re helping each other through,” the Girls Next Door starlet said.

-As the Inquisitr previously shared, the reality star — and the late Hugh Hefner’s ex — has been trying to move on in her dating life since splitting with her ex, also.
+As the Inquisitr previously shared, the reality star — and the late Hugh Hefner’s ex — has been trying to move on in her dating life since splitting with her ex.
 She’s been linked to Bachelor alum, and notorious bad boy, Chad Johnson.
 Wilkinson and the former bartender were spotted out and about last month, holding hands and enjoying a nice dinner out in Los Angeles.

 Things are certainly looking up for Wilkinson, who spent the beginning of 2019 trying to work through the news that her divorce from Baskett had been rejected — for a second time.
 As the Inquisitr also reported, the duo’s paperwork was once again rejected due to a clerical error, apparently the paperwork cited the wrong case number in several different places.